SandyaS72/SandyaS72.github.io/research.md

 1. How do we **engineer wearable sensor systems** for the real world?
 2. What **new machine learning/AI models** should we build to understand signals from the body?
-3. Where are the **untapped opportunities in clinical medicine** to better understand individual biology?
+3. Where are the **untapped opportunities in clinical medicine** to better understand individual physiology?

 ### The Problem